 The Breakers Restaurant, on the Ocean

-Breakers Menu is extensive and they are known for their burgers (I don’t eat burgers, but they offer a ton of them).
+Breakers Menu is extensive and they are known for their burgers (I don’t usually eat burgers, but they offer a ton of them).
 I usually get the fish sandwich and it’s always yummy.

 The atmosphere can’t be beat as you sit at the bar facing the ocean.
 The waitstaff has always been very attentive, friendly and efficient.
 There are tables, but the best view is at the eating bar which seats many and gives patrons an excellent beach view.
 Do some people-watching with a magnificent ocean backdrop.

 Parking can be tricky here, as the lot behind the restaurant is tiny.
-But they have a lot attendant who helps you park!
+But they have a lot attendant who patiently helps you park!
 Or, go across the street and park in the big lot (which costs money if you don’t have a resident parking pass).

 There is another place to eat right on the water which I will mention.
 It’s Chases on the Beach and it’s farther down Route A1A (South Atlantic Ave.).
 I have never been there and honestly I’ve always thought of it as more of a bar on the beach.
-Go there to drink and party more so than to have some good food.
-If I’m wrong, please correct me!

 So there you have it.
 My list of restaurants with a water view in New Smyrna Beach.
 Have you been to them?
 What did you think?